The Concept of QM2

 Internally QM2’s corridors and communal meeting areas were enhanced with the addition of new carpeting sporting a dramatic ‘starburst’ effect – reminiscent of the art-deco designs used aboard the RMS.
 Queen Mary.
 When the ship returned to service in mid-2016 the refit was heralded as a huge success by passengers and critics alike.

 Queen Mary 2 completed a special transatlantic crossing in November 2019 in honour of the 100th anniversary of Cunard’s Southampton sailings.
 It was November 1919 that the first express service departed Southampton aboard Mauretania.
 The anniversary voyage included a shipboard travelling museum from Sea City and maritime lectures from Cunard and Southampton historians.
-During the voyage the ship encountered severe weather, with several hours categorised as Force 12.
+During the voyage the ship encountered severe weather, with several hours categorized as Force 12.

 2020 commenced with QM2 undertaking an extended voyage that will see the ship visit the Mediterranean, UAE, Asia, Australia and South Africa.

 The Coronavirus outbreak in early 2020 led to Cunard cancelling QM2’s calls to Hong Kong, originally replacing the call with Singapore.
 However, on 9 February 2020, Queen Mary 2 was diverted from all planned calls in Asia, sailing instead to Fremantle, Australia.
 The ship arrived into Fremantle on 18 February.
 During the voyage, Cunard worked to establish a series of new cruises to extend the ship’s Australian season, which quickly sold out.